-Noble Rural Electric Membership Cooperative (REMC), a Touchstone Energy Cooperative, has provided electric energy and other services to rural residents for over 80 years.
-Ron Raypole is the president and CEO of Noble REMC.
+Founded in 1936 in Albion, Indiana, Noble Rural Electric Membership Cooperative (REMC), a Touchstone Energy Cooperative, has provided electricity and other services to rural residents for more than 85 years.

 The cooperative delivers electricity to nearly 10,000 members in Noble, DeKalb and six other surrounding counties in northeast Indiana, spanning more than 1,250 miles of energized line.